-There is a possibility that large volumes of fluid containing dilute local anesthetic drugs and epinephrine injected into the fat deposits during surgery may contribute to fluid overload or cause systemic reactions.
-Additional treatment including hospitalization may be necessary.
+There is a possibility that large volumes of fluid containing dilute local anesthetic drugs and epinephrine injected into the fat deposits during surgery may contribute to fluid overload or systemic reaction to these medications.
+Additional treatments including hospitalization may be necessary.